Veterans International Bridge at Los Tomates

 The bridge unites the Matamoros–Brownsville Metropolitan Area, which has a population of 1,136,995, making it the 4th largest metropolitan area on the Mexico-U.S. border.

 Description

-Opened in 1999, the Veterans International Bridge is presently the newest of the three bridges in the Brownsville area.
+Beginning operations on April 30, 1999, the Veterans International Bridge is presently the newest of the three bridges in the Brownsville area.
 The roadway consists of four lanes and a truck lane.
 The bridge also has sidewalks on both sides to accommodate pedestrian traffic.
 The bridge operates daily from 6 a.m. to midnight.